ieee-uottawa/SITE-Bot/README.md

 ## Contribute A Command

+Here are the limitations and requirements for site-bot commands:

+- Commands start with a _bang!_ We don't want to scrape all messages.
+- Your command may only have one key, `!<key>`.
+- If your command is called with your provided key, the message is yours to handle.
+- Try to make as much use of promises/async as possible.
+- **Abide by the types.**

 It's easy to add a command to the **SITE Bot**, just add a file to the `/commands` directory that exports a `Command` type object.
 Here's the simplest command, `PingPong`.
 I'll walk you through how it works below.